zotacy/SEI-project2-fitforyou/README.md

    - Add storage & security for user account
    - Accounts can be private/public (anyone can see public workouts, eventually request friends, etc.)
    - Improve how workouts and exercises are routed and organized on the page.
 Add functionality for when and how they appear.
+      - add script.js to public foler, add eventlisteners to divs in profile, make wokrout divs have default: display:none.
+When exercise category is clicked from profile page, the exercise div in workouts gets turned on and user is taken to workouts where they can now see the workouts for the exercise type clicked.
    - Improve CSS Styling
    - Add workout count to each category for easy, moderate, hard